Advertising Campaign Testing: Why Lowest Budgets Never Yield Best Results?

 Test Budget = Est. Cost per Action x Min.
 Number of actions Required for Significance

 But it doesn’t mean that you need to spend tremendous sums on testing.
-In general, it’s recommended to invest no more than 10-20% of a total advertising campaign budget.
+In general, it’s recommended to invest no more than 10-20% of the total advertising campaign budget.
 Statistically speaking, an average small business spends 9-10,000 per month on Google Adwords campaigns, so the right budget for this kind of media advertising falls within $900 and $2000.

 The more you invest in ad campaign tests, the more you learn about your traffic, competitors, and the audience.
 This knowledge worth its weight in gold, so the numbers mentioned above are justified.